redhatci/ansible-collection-redhatci-ocp/roles/metallb_setup/README.md

 # metallb_setup role

 This role setups the MetalLB operator in BGP mode.
-It allows to advertise IPv4/IPv6 service addresses with mutiple BGP peers.
+It allows to advertise IPv4/IPv6 service addresses with multiple BGP peers.

 Main role tasks:
   - Validates the required variables are defined.